 The CRR entered into force on 1 January 2014, and has direct effect in the Netherlands.
-The CRD IV Directive was implemented in Dutch law as per 1 August 2014.
-A number of the requirements introduced under CRD IV will be further supplemented through the Regulatory and Implementing Technical Standards produced by the EBA.
-These measures under CRD IV (including any national implementation thereof in the Netherlands) were required to be fully implemented as of 1 January 2019.
+The CRD IV Directive was implemented in Dutch law per 1 August 2014.
+A number of the requirements introduced under CRD IV will be further supplemented through the Regulatory and Implementing Technical Standards (RTSs/ITSs) produced by the EBA.